Every Place Kansas – E

 Eskridge Wabaunsee Current Town

-Essex Finney Lost Town 1886-1918 Essex was located on a small tributary of the Pawnee River in the Pawnee Valley, one of the most beautiful and fertile regions in the state.
-It was on the proposed line of the Kansas Air Line Railroad, which would connect the main line of the Denver, Memphis & Atlantic Railway running southwest into the coal fields of Colorado.
+Essex Finney Lost Town 1886-1918 Essex was located on a small tributary of the Pawnee River in the Pawnee Valley, one of the state’s most beautiful and fertile regions.
+It was on the proposed line of the Kansas Air Line Railroad, which would connect the Denver, Memphis & Atlantic Railway’s main line running southwest into Colorado’s coal fields.
 In its early years, Essex had a hotel, a general store, a printing office, a real estate office, a blacksmith shop, a lumber yard, a canning outfit with a 2000-can capacity, and a large sorghum mill.
 In 1910, Essex was a money order post-hamlet with a population of 28.
 Charleston was the nearest railroad station.
 Essex was 18 miles northeast of Garden City, 15 miles from Ravanna, and 14 miles from Pierceville.

 Essex Shawnee Lost Town